tektoncd-pb/tekton-kueue/README.md

 **What the multiline expression does:**

-1. **Creates annotations** from PipelineRun metadata (pipeline name, namespace, and event type)
+1. **Creates annotations** from PipelineRun metadata (pipeline name, namespace, event type, and test event type)
 2. **Adds standard labels** that apply to all PipelineRuns (`app` and `version`)
 3. **Sets priority class** based on namespace using the convenience variable `plrNamespace`
 4. **Applies conditional logic** to set the `environment` label based on the namespace
 5. **Uses YAML multiline syntax** (`|`) to make complex expressions readable
 6. **Returns a list** of mutations that are all applied together

-For a PipelineRun named `my-pipeline` in namespace `production` with event type `push`, this would add:
+For a PipelineRun named `my-pipeline` in namespace `production` with event type `push` and test event type `unit-test`, this would add:
-- Annotations: `tekton.dev/pipeline: my-pipeline`, `tekton.dev/namespace: production`, `tekton.dev/event-type: push`
+- Annotations: `tekton.dev/pipeline: my-pipeline`, `tekton.dev/namespace: production`, `tekton.dev/event-type: push`, `tekton.dev/test-event-type: unit-test`
 - Labels: `app: tekton-pipeline`, `version: v1`, `environment: prod`, `kueue.x-k8s.io/priority-class: high`

 ##### Priority Function